ARastrojo/Metagenomics/UNIT_3 De Novo Assembly.md

 > NOTE: In the quality filtering step, modify the MINLEN argument considering the original read length.
 Consider that reads with a minimum of 50% of the average original size are ok for subsequent analyses.

-> IMPORTANT: SPAdes uses a lot of RAM memory for the assembly and our the virtual machines only have 4 Gb of RAM.
-To avoid SPAdes to crash while trying different assemblies to should reduce de number on threads used by de assembler (-t 2) and the available amount of memory that SPAdes can used (-m 4).
-However, using the local SPAdes instalation (16GB of RAM and 4 cores/threads) we do not need to limit the memory.

 ```bash
 spades.py -t 2 -m 4 -1 R1.fastq -2 R2.fastq -o output_folder
 ```

-Submit this document as a task to Moodle/Unit3 before 20th May.
+Submit this document as a task to Moodle/Unit3 before XXth of XX.